morganthomas/winning-arguments/winning-arguments.md

 As you can see, these statements look a lot like statements in English, but not quite.
 Let's go through the rules that define the grammar of this language.

-There are three kinds of words in (our presentation of) first-order logic: variable names, predicate names, verbs, and connective words.
+There are three kinds of words in (our presentation of) first-order logic: variable names, predicates, verbs, and connective words.

 * For **variable names** we will use single italicized lower case letters: *a*, *b*, *c*...
-* For **predicates** we will use ordinary English categorical phrases (e.g. "a dog"), adjective phrases (e.g. "clean"), or upper case letters (P, Q, R, ...).
+* For **predicates** we will use ordinary English phrases denoting categories, specific objects, or properties (e.g. "a dog," "POTUS," "clean"), or upper case letters (P, Q, R, ...).
 * For **verbs** we will use ordinary English verbs, e.g. "loves."
 * The following are all the **connective words:** **if**, **then**, **and**, **or**, **not**, **for**, **all**, **some**, **is**.